Sarah Attar: 2016 Olympic Games

 Attar competed for Saudi Arabia in the 2016 Olympic Games in the marathon.
 She again received a wild card entry, in which she did not have to meet the standard Olympic qualifying time.
 Her best marathon time was 3:11:27 at the 2015 Chicago Marathon, 26 minutes slower than the Olympic qualifying time.
 The Saudi Arabian Olympic Committee website did not name her or the other women who would represent the Kingdom.

-She ran fully covered, wearing long sleeves and long pants as she had in 2012, but this time wearing a baseball cap instead of a hijab.
+She ran fully covered, wearing long sleeves and long pants as she had in 2012, but this time wearing a baseball cap instead of a headscarf.
 She completed the marathon in 132nd place out of 133 women who finished, in a time of 3:16:11, which was 52 minutes behind the Kenyan winner Jemima Sumgong.

 Post 2016 Olympics

 In 2018, Sarah improved her personal best in the Marathon, at the Chicago Marathon, running 3:07:16, and the half marathon, at the Houston Half Marathon, in 1:26:47, both national records for the respective distances.